STAY IN THE LOOP

 Are They a Member of a Professional Trades Body?

 Letting agents are legally required to be enrolled with a redress scheme.
 Put simply, these schemes will hold the landlord accountable, solving disputes between the parties of the agreement and the agent themselves.
 If a letting agent is found to not be registered with a redress scheme, they are likely to face a fine of up to £5000.
 Letting agents may also be a member of both ARLA Propertymark and Safegent but are not legally compelled to do so.
 These memberships are essential for landlords as they will hold letting agents to a particular code of conduct.

 How Will They Market Your Property?

+How quickly does the letting agent respond to any queries you have regarding their process or the tenancy?
 If you can’t contact the letting agent in the evening or weekends then chances are your tenants won’t be able to either.
 And that’s no good if there’s an emergency repair or you want to chat over a potential issue.

 Of course, letting agents will not offer such services for free, and with buy to let mortgage payments, management fees, and the costs of maintaining a property all bearing upon the landlord, keeping letting agent fees to a minimum is a common approach taken by new owners.rs.
 Typically, when providing the landlord with a tenant-only service letting agents will charge a one-off fee, usually around a month’s rent, but it is not uncommon for agents to take a cut of the first months’ rent.

 What Percentage Do Letting Agents Take?